John Newbery Medal

 Odyssey Honor Audiobooks

-“Ghost,” produced by Simon and Schuster Audio, written by Jason Reynolds, and narrated by Guy Lockard
+- "Long Way Down," produced by Simon & Schuster Audio, written and narrated by Jason Reynolds

 Robert F. Sibert Medal

 "Twelve Days in May: Freedom Ride 1961," written by Larry Dane Brimner, and published by Calkins Creek, an imprint of Highlights

 Sibert Honor Books